 To continue the walk, keep ahead on a path alongside the lake.
 At the next path junction bear left past a large cedar tree and go through a kissing gate into parkland.
 Bear right up a broad grassy path which passes to the right of a clump of trees, then curves left to head SW alongside a low fence.
 At the end of the fence fork left, now with a line of trees on your right.

 Head east along the A20, under the M20 and HS1.
 Turn left into Greenway Court Road, then take a footpath on the left across a field and through Warren Wood to Hospital Lane.
 Turn right onto the lane and take the first footpath on the left, through Coombe Wood.
 Continue along field edges and past a paddock to the corner of a small meadow.
-Turn right and go down the side of a farm field to Hollingbourne Meadows.
+Go down the side of a farm field and through a small wildflower meadow into the largest part of Hollingbourne Meadows.

 You will soon have to endure a fairly long stretch alongside the A20 (at the end of the lane to your left), but the footpath opposite cuts off a small part of it.
 Cross the lane carefully onto this footpath, which veers left and goes around the back of a golf tee before dropping down to a grassy verge beside the main road.
 Where the road bends left (and you have a clear view in both directions) cross the A20 with great care and turn right onto the tarmac path running alongside it.

 Continue along the road for 500m, passing under the M20 and HS1, then turn left into Greenway Court Road.
 At the end of the pavement turn left again onto a footpath across a field, heading NW towards a wood.
 When you reach the trees bear left to continue along the field edge, with the wood on your right.
 At the end of the field go into the trees and follow a potentially muddy woodland path for 350m to a lane (Hospital Road).